Unison Drum Monkey Review

 The same goes for the arrangement part that is marked with the red arrow.
 Here is the arranged loop for genre and length you decided to go earlier.
 If you are not happy with how the samples are arranged in this loop, you can change them individually.

 For example, if you like the kick and the snare, but not the hi-hats, you can generate another order.
-The yellow arrow shows the randomize buttons (again with the Unison logo painted in orange) that you can use for one singular element of the drum.
+The yellow arrow shows the randomized buttons (again with the Unison logo painted in orange) that you can use for one singular element of the drum.

 One other way to add or remove notes in the drum loop is by double-clicking in the piano roll section and you will be able to modify the drum loop to your taste.
 Really cool and easy.